richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ![MangoTheCat](MangoTheCat.png)

+Figure 12.
+MangoTheCat logo

 Moving on from lintr-bots words of wisdom, we'll expand the 'goodpractice' package (by MangoTheCat) its feedback.
 This one shows:

 ![The feedback given by goodpractice](TravisGoodpractice.png)

+Figure 13.
+Feedback given by the 'goodpractice' package

 'goodpractice' extends 'lintr' by adding good practices.
 For example, it may suggest not to use a function, but use a better alternative instead.